 The banking sector and banks have always been perceived by the public, and by the business world, as a symbol of wealth and economic power.
 The same applies also in the case of offshore banks.
 Offshore Banks can still be advantageously formed in a number of leading offshore jurisdictions and financial centers, as well as in some new, up-and-coming banking hubs.

 In most jurisdictions, it is almost impossible for a new applicant who wants to offer banking services, to establish a bank company, unless the applicant is a renowned and respected international bank corporation.
 The authorities protecting the tax sector from adverse impacts, which could put in doubt the stability of the bank sector or the goodwill of the country in question, have thought out a number of bureaucratic and financial obstacles.

 These barriers-to-entry lead serious, but less capital-endowed applicants to be excluded from the possibility of applying for a bank license.
 A number of countries require the registered capital of a bank to be hundreds of millions of dollars, which must often be fully paid up before the issuing of the license.

-The bank license, which is referred to as "internal" or “captive” in many jurisdictions, can be obtained in a standard manner in many offshore locations at surprisingly advantageous prices and with favorable conditions.
+The bank license, which is referred to as 'internal' or 'captive' in many jurisdictions, can be obtained in a standard manner in many offshore locations at surprisingly advantageous prices and with favorable conditions.

 A full or partially limited general or international bank license is more demanding, with respect to the minimum, required, registered capital amounts.
-Nonetheless there are locations where it is possible to get even this type of license under acceptable conditions.
+Nonetheless, there are locations where it is possible to get even this type of license under acceptable conditions.

 In general terms it is possible to divide offshore bank licenses into two basic types of license's, which can have a number of further subtypes:

 Understood in a majority of jurisdictions as a license for providing bank services, at the place of registration and internationally, direct to the general public.

 In an overwhelming majority of countries, however, the activity is limited to providing services to non-residents, i.e. offshore banking services only.

-Often referred to as the "internal" license, is a license that:
+Often referred to as the 'internal' license, is a license that:

 In a majority of cases, the bank cannot accept deposits from the public and it can provide its services only to those entities for which the bank license was issued.
-This bank is used as a so-called "corporate bank" for active Cash Flow management.
+This bank is used as a so-called 'corporate bank' for active Cash Flow management.

 An offshore bank company established in this way can become a high-quality tool for: